Key West: "Conchs"

-Many of the residents of Key West were immigrants from the Bahamas, known as Conchs (pronounced "conks"'), who arrived in increasing numbers after 1830.
+Many of the early residents of Key West were immigrants from the Bahamas, known as Conchs (pronounced "conks"'), who arrived in increasing numbers after 1830.
 Many were sons and daughters of Loyalists who fled to the nearest Crown soil during the American Revolution.
 In the 20th century many residents of Key West started referring to themselves as Conchs, and the term is now generally applied to all residents of Key West.
 Some residents use the term "Conch" (or, alternatively, "Saltwater Conch") to refer to a person born in Key West, while the term "Freshwater Conch" refers to a resident not born in Key West but who has lived in Key West for seven years or more.
 The true original meaning of Conch applies only to someone with European ancestry who immigrated from the Bahamas, however.
 It is said that when a baby was born, the family would put a conch shell on a pole in front of their home.

 Many of the black Bahamian immigrants who arrived later lived in Bahama Village, an area of Old Town next to the Truman Annex.

 Cuban presence

 Key West is closer to Havana (106 mi) than it is to Miami (130 mi).
 In 1890, Key West had a population of nearly 18,800 and was the biggest and richest city in Florida.
 Half the residents were said to be of Cuban origin, and Key West regularly had Cuban mayors, including the son of Carlos Manuel de Céspedes, father of the Cuban Republic, who was elected mayor in 1876.
 Cubans were actively involved in reportedly 200 factories in town, producing 100 million cigars annually.
 José Martí made several visits to seek recruits for Cuban independence starting in 1891 and founded the Cuban Revolutionary Party during his visits to Key West.

-Key West was flooded with refugees during the Mariel Boatlift.
+Key West received a large number of refugees during the Mariel Boatlift.
 Refugees continue to come ashore and, on at least one occasion, most notably in April 2003, flew hijacked Cuban Airlines planes into the city's airport.

 Government and politics

-Key West Government is governed via the mayor-council system.
+Key West is governed via a mayor-council system.
 The city council is known as the city commission.
 It consists of six members each elected from individual districts.
 The mayor is elected in a citywide vote.

 Mayors

 Mayors of Key West have reflected the city's cultural and ethnic heritage.
-Among its mayors are the first Cuban mayor and one of the first openly gay mayors.
-One mayor is also famous for having water-skied to Cuba.
+It has had mayors of Cuban ancestry and others that were openly gay.
+One mayor is famous for having water-skied to Cuba.